 After exploring new technologies, the company has decided to implement SonoSteam as their option to cut Campylobacter.
 The first steps is to install a full scale equipment at Cargill´s primary chicken processing plant (Hereford) in UK and trials will be perform to prove its effect on Campylobacter.

-SonoSteam technology was just recently installed at Faccenda Foods and has already processed millions of Campylobacter positive chicken carcasses.
+SonoSteam technology was installed at Faccenda Foods in 2015 and has already processed millions of Campylobacter positive chicken carcasses.

 Initial work with Faccenda has shown that more than 80% Campylobacter reductions can be reached with SonoSteam technology.

 Recently, spokesman for Faccenda Foods announced that the SonoSteam technology have proven good effect so far: “Compared with the statistics quoted in the report, our latest testing indicates we have more than halved the percentage of our whole birds with the highest concentrations of campylobacter,” said the spokesman.

 The comments were maid as a follow up to FSA published result on its first year of sampling retail chicken for campylobacter.

 September 14, 2015 – UK Campylobacter data “out of date” processors suggest.

 Niels Krebs, Vice President for Force Technology said: “This technology has proved itself capable of working day in and day out in a production environment and is not only cost effective but has been proven effective at reducing Campylobacter in an environmentally friendly way without chemicals, only water and a modest amount of energy.
 By installing this technology, Cargill has shown that they are at the front edge of innovation.”